2betafactor/seo-slides/src/slides/01-intro.md

 ---

-Include the keyword in the tittle
+Include the keyword in the title

 ---
 Include the keyword in the meta description